pschachte/wybe/README.md

 object oriented languages, but does not neatly fit into any of these paradigms.
 Its main organising principle is that *values* are immutable, but *variables* may be reassigned.
-This means that values may be passed around a will without worrying that they may be modified.
+This means that values may be passed around at will without worrying that they may be modified.

 ### Hello, World!